In Country Value Program (ICV)

 - ICV certification is based on the last audited IFRS financial statements of the entities and shall not be older than 2 years from the certification year.

 - For newly established companies (less than 10 months old), who do not have audited financial statements, the management accounts for a period of up to 10 months can be considered for ICV calculations.

 - The ICV certificate shall be valid for a period of 14 months from the date of issuance of audited financial statements.

 - ICV Scores are calculated using a pre-defined methodology by assessing the economic value added within the country for the goods or services provided by the entity.
 Following areas are taken into the consideration for the calculation of ICV Score:

 HLB HAMT is empaneled as one of the certifying bodies to issue an ICV Certificate with the respective authorities.
 Along with issuing the certificate, we work with clients to understand their requirements, help them with ICV calculation and recommend the required improvements in the business as well as operational activities.
 We also make it a point to constantly update our clients on the latest information regarding ICV program and suggest policy changes, if required.

 The National In-Country Value Program (ICV) is a UAE government program that aims to boost economic performance and support local industries by redirecting higher portion of public spending into the national economy.
 The National ICV is a certificate issued to suppliers in which their contribution to the local economy is evaluated.
 The certified suppliers are then given an advantage during the award of contracts and purchases based on their ICV score.

 Who are the Participating entities of the ICV programme in UAE?

-As a part of ICV program, more goods and services are sourced within the country, in a move to support UAE’s GDP diversification.
-Also the Program will generate more employment opportunities for Emiratis in the private sector and critical parts of the value chain will be localized for certain categories of businesses
+As a part of the ICV program, more goods and services are sourced within the country, in a move to support UAE’s GDP diversification.
+Also, the Program will generate more employment opportunities for Emiratis in the private sector and critical parts of the value chain will be localized for certain categories of businesses.

 How can suppliers join the ICV Program in UAE?